Beliefs

 New school: “What’s the problem?
 Is advertising the best solution?”

 • Hire a translator.
+(Like me.)
 Remember, you already drank the company Kool-Aid.
 Your audience drinks Crystal Light.
-Also, only people in advertising like advertising.
-Everyone likes interesting.

 • Words like these imply one-way communication.
 “Participants” suggest two-way engagement.
 Let’s engage participants.